 More recently, Alessandra has also completed a yoga teacher training in line with the international standards of Yoga Alliance at Himalaya Yoga Valley, in Goa (India) under the guidance of Lalit Kumar, experienced yoga master, officially certified for teaching Ashtanga Yoga by Sri K. Pattabhi Jois.
 With Lalit, Alessandra has more deeply studied the Ashtanga Yoga practice, in a comprehensive and traditional way.
 Lalit continues to be the reference master for Alessandra, following her developments with respect to both her personal practice and her teaching.

 Humbling honouring the millennial tradition of yoga, Alessandra’s style draws its roots into Patanjali’s philosophy and is inspired to Ashtanga Vinyasa Yoga.
 It combines the yogasana practice (dynamic and flowing style Ashatanga inspired, with particular focus on correct alignment of postures) with breathing practice (pranayama), concentration (dharana) and relaxation.

-Alessandra teaches yoga in Torino as a free-lance teacher and organises workshops and retreats.
-She has experience teaching yoga internationally, in Sri Lanka.
+Alessandra teaches yoga in Torino and Berlin as a freelance teacher - both in yoga studios and corporate environments - and organises workshops and yoga retreats on sailing boats.
+She has experience teaching yoga internationally, in Sri Lanka and Germany.